AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 Further specifics concerning the work of the Fall 2018 semester are described in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

 The subteam looks forward to testing the prototype to confirm its functionality, optimize its performance, and to eventually develop a practical reactor.

+**[Excellent work!
+I really enjoyed reading your report.
+I think the only thing to work on for next time would be to address Jonathan's comment about adding a link to the code.
+Otherwise, you guys have a great report written so far.
+Excited to read your future work!]**

 ## Bibliography